docker/docs/engine/security/trust/content_trust.md

 ## Survey of typical content trust operations

 This section surveys the typical trusted operations users perform with Docker images.
-Specifically, we will be going through the following steps to help us exercise these various trusted operations:
+Specifically, we go through the following steps to help us exercise these various trusted operations:

 * Build and push an unsigned image